 - 1. Students may not share information about the practical examination with other students. - 2.
 Students are expected to take practical exams on the scheduled dates for the course.
-In the event of an emergency necessitating an absence, such illness or death in the family, students must notify the course instructor as soon as possible. - 3.
-In the event of failure on a practical examination, the student may retake the practical examination once and follow the guidelines as stated under the remediation policy.
+In the event of an emergency necessitating an absence, such as illness or death in the family, students must notify the course instructor as soon as possible. - 3.
+In the event of an absence from an exam due to an emergency, the student must provide supporting documentation. - 4.
+Absence without valid supporting documentation may result in student obtaining a grade of ZERO for the practical - 5.
+Students must notify the instructor of late arrival for the practical examination and may be asked to take the practical examination at another appointed time at the discretion of the faculty. - 6.
+The missed exam will be scheduled within 7 days of the original exam date.